-A new study published in the Journal of the American Academy of Child & Adolescent Psychology indicates that youth suicides spiked following the release of “13 Reasons Why.”
+Last May a study published in the Journal of the American Academy of Child & Adolescent Psychology found monthly suicides among youths ages 10 – 17 increased by nearly one-third following the release of “13 Reasons Why.”

 Photo Credit: Brian Cantoni (https://www.flickr.com/photos/cantoni/10715878456) [CC BY 2.0 (https://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons